December 11: Today in Royal History

 December 11, 1282 – Death of Llywelyn ap Gruffydd, Prince of Wales at the Battle of Orewin Bridge near Builth Wells, Wales

-Llywelyn ap Gruffydd was the native Prince of Wales from 1258 until his death in 1282.
+Llywelyn ap Gruffydd was the native Prince of Wales from 1258 until he died in 1282.
 Llywelyn was the son of Gruffydd ap Llywelyn Fawr and grandson of Llywelyn the Great (Llywelyn I), and he was one of the last native and independent princes of Wales before its conquest by Edward I of England and English rule in Wales that followed.

 December 11, 1718 – Death of King Karl XII of Sweden during a siege at Fredriksten Fortress in Halden, Norway; buried at Riddarholmen Church in Stockholm, Sweden